Tommixoft/plugin.video.lostfilm.tv/README.md

 # plugin.video.lostfilm.tv
-LostFilm.tv addon for Kodi.tv (Fork)

-I'll try to add usful features to this fork of plugin.
-So far you CAN NOT add to favorites from plugin, you need to add to favorites from website.

-So far there is:
+LostFilm.tv addon for Kodi.
+This plugin uses LostFilm API so your favorites will be sinchronized with LostFilm.TV, your watched episodes will be sinchronized with LostFilm.Tv
+LostFilm loves to make changes to website that prevents this plugin from working correctly - when i find that plugin is broken i try to fix it.

+This plugin offers such features:
+* Ru, En language, Titles.
 * All tv shows
 * My Favorites
 * Newest Tv Shows
-* New episodes of my favorites (10 so far - will increase in few days )
+* New episodes of my favorites (10 so far.
+Not very usful so not high importance)
-* Top 100 best finished tv shows
+* Top rated 100 finished tv shows
 * Latest trailers

 **Things that mostly will not be implemented:**
 * Series plot (this requires many additional http requests and it's not optimal).
-* Kodi library integration (i see no reason for this)
+* Kodi library integration (i see no reason for this.)

 If you found bug submit them to [Issues](https://github.com/Tommixoft/plugin.video.lostfilm.tv/issues)